NaWiSchool-e-V/NaWiSchool/code/lora_tracker_nawischool/loRaReceiver/README.md

 1. Install the LoRa library by following the instructions provided in the [arduino-LoRa](https://github.com/sandeepmistry/arduino-LoRa) repository.
 2. Upload this sketch to your Arduino board with the LoRa receiver module connected.
-3. Ensure that the serial monitor is open with a baud rate of 9600 to view the received data.
+3. Ensure that the serial monitor is open with a baud rate of 115200 to view the received data.
-4. Use in conjunction with a LoRa transmitter that sends data packets to this receiver.

 ## Setup